Railways Faces Rs 410 Mln Losses In Train Accidents - UrduPoint

 Railways Faces Rs 410 Mln Losses In Train Accidents

-Pakistan Railways had faced around Rs 410 million losses in train accidents on the entire railway network from August, 2018 to December, 2019

-ISLAMABAD, (UrduPoint / Pakistan Point News - 23rd Mar, 2020 ) :Pakistan Railways had faced around Rs 410 million losses in train accidents on the entire railway network from August, 2018 to December, 2019.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Mar, 2020 ) :Pakistan Railways faced around Rs 410 million losses in train accidents on the entire railway network from August, 2018 to December, 2019.

 Besides, he said the department was taking several measures to prevent accidents in future including up-gradation of 550 vulnerable unmanned level crossings throughout Pakistan Railways network in collaboration with the respective provincial governments.

-He said the Directorate of Public Relations has circulated different video messages over social media for the awareness and information of general public regarding crossing the railway crossings in a safe way.
+He said the Directorate of Public Relations had circulated different video messages over social media for the awareness and information of general public regarding crossing the railway crossings in a safe way.

 The official said the conversion of old age kerosene oil based signals with LED's on main line, which have better visibility.
-Training and refresher courses were being conducted regularly at the Pakistan Railway academy Lahore.
+Training and refresher courses were being conducted regularly at the Pakistan Railway academy Lahore, he added.

 The official said that around 2,000 fire extinguishers were under process of procurements and they would be installed in trains by end of March, this year to ensure safety of passengers.